American Well Corporation (AMWL) Shares Plummet Below 1-Year High

 Sponsored

-The average price point forecasted by analysts for American Well Corporation (AMWL) is $3.67, which is $1.42 above the current market price.
-The public float for AMWL is 187.68M, and currently, short sellers hold a 5.85% ratio of that float.
-The average trading volume of AMWL on April 12, 2023 was 1.34M shares.
+The average price predicted for American Well Corporation (AMWL) by analysts is $3.67, which is $1.61 above the current market price.
+The public float for AMWL is 220.63M, and at present, short sellers hold a 4.67% of that float.
+On April 17, 2023, the average trading volume of AMWL was 1.34M shares.

 AMWL’s Market Performance